Everest Base Camp Trek

 Our Everest Base Camp & Kalapathar trek is graded moderate to challenging, meaning that you generally won’t exceed eight hours of activity in a day.
 Some days can vary from 4-5 hours a day to just 2-3 hours, however, there will be sections where you are challenged.
 If you follow the training guidelines you can go into the trek positive, that’s more than half the battle won.
 Mental strength has a lot to do with this.

-For our Everest Base Camp & Kalapathar trek, travellers should be comfortable with occasional rough terrain, but expect long steep climbs.
-So, some days could include ascents and descents of 500 metres or more.
-Remember: speed isn’t important, stamina, confidence and the time tested spirit of adventure are.
+For our Everest Base Camp & Kalapathar trek, travelers should be comfortable with occasional rough terrain but expect long steep climbs.
+So, some days could include ascents and descents of 500 meters or more.
+Remember: speed isn’t important, stamina, confidence, and the time-tested spirit of adventure are.

 The Australian gear experts at Paddy Pallin shared their recommendations on choosing the right hiking boots.
 Just Google it to find it

-Altitude sickness can vary for each individual; however, our experience and research has found that carefully timed acclimatisation days scheduled into the trek has helped trekkers acclimatize well.
-Nevertheless, during the acclimatisation process, you may experience some of the following symptoms:
+Altitude sickness can vary for each individual; however, our experience and research have found that carefully timed acclimatization days scheduled into the trek have helped trekkers acclimatize well.
+Nevertheless, during the acclimatization process, you may experience some of the following symptoms:

 • Headache